jshawl/wdi-project2/planning/notes.md

 Anyone invited can propose times and places
 Anyone invited can vote on times and places
 One voting deadline is over, app alerts attendees of final plan

+## social yik yak -- upvotes and downvotes
+show tags, upvotes downvotes, and users attending if vote threshold is reached, event is gone if nobody votes in an hour, event is gone
+--user has to be able to edit event, event must belong to user in model